de-johannes/FirstDifference/docs/predictions.md

 - **∇ : D → D×D** (divergent, 1→2) → outputs MULTIPLY → **Product**
 - χ = 2 = Drift-CoDrift duality (doubles the modes)

-This is the Σ vs Π duality from type theory, derived from the First Distinction!
+This is the Σ vs Π duality from type theory, computed from the First Distinction.

 **Bonus:** κ = 8 = number of operad laws!